 Sleep apnea is a prevalent sleep disorder that affects millions of people worldwide.
 With advancements in modern science, there has been a revolutionary change in the treatment options available for sleep apnea.

 This article aims to provide an overview of how modern science is transforming sleep apnea treatment and the potential impact it can have on individuals suffering from this condition.

 Understanding Sleep Apnea: A Brief Overview

-The sleep apnea is a sleep disorder characterized by interrupted breathing during sleep.
+The sleep apnea machine is used for sleep disorder characterized by interrupted breathing during sleep.
 It occurs when the muscles in the throat fail to keep the airway open, leading to pauses in breathing.
 These pauses, known as apneas, can last for several seconds and occur multiple times throughout the night.